 Remember when you were a kid and couldn’t wait to be an adult?
 Before you found out that life was one long road consisting of work, bills, and cooking dinner.
-This week we’ve been thinking about all the household expenses we pay.
-Mobile phones, insurances, utilities, and even our home loans.
-I’ll be honest, I’ve worked for an energy provider, an insurance company and within the banking sector, and I should know better, but I don’t compare prices and I’ve never tried to cut household expenses.
-Well until now that is!
+We’ve been thinking about all the household expenses we pay.
+Mobile phones, insurance, utilities, and even our home loans.
+It’s time to reduce household expenses.

 Compare and save

-We decided to start with the main bills and see just how much money we could save.
-We’ve looked at what else is on offer, but we’re not just chasing cost savings.
-It’s important to remember when you start to compare providers you need to make sure you’re comparing like with like.
+Start with the main bills and see just how much money you could save.
+It’s important to remember that when you start to compare providers, you need to make sure you’re comparing like with like.

-Some car insurance policies may appear hundreds of dollars cheaper but that’s because they don’t have the same inclusions or higher excess.
-Some energy provider quotes may be cheaper but then come with large fees for any changes you make.
-Sometimes you may be really happy with your provider and want to remain with them, just not so happy about the cost.
+Some car insurance policies may appear hundreds of dollars cheaper, but that’s because they don’t have the same inclusions or higher excess.
+Some energy provider quotes may be cheaper, but then come with large fees for any changes you make.

 Car, home contents, and building insurance